andygoossens/gradle-modernizer-plugin/README.md

 ### Ignoring elements

-You can not only ignore elements by using extension properties (see above), you can indicate that violations within a class or method should be ignored by the plugin by adding `@SuppressModernizer` to the element you'd like to ignore and adding the following Gradle dependency:
+You cannot only ignore elements by using extension properties (see above), you can indicate that violations within a class or method should be ignored by the plugin by adding `@SuppressModernizer` to the element you'd like to ignore and adding the following Gradle dependency: